This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was interesting to see the two worlds of prestige and poverty live side by side.

 We came across a section of the klongs where the rocks and verandahs of homes were filled with water monitors basking in the sun.

-The Klong Bang Luang Artist House
+1. The Klong Bang Luang Artist House

 We sat and watched as three men dressed in black and wearing masks performed a dancing puppet musical rendition of Ramayana Gods, their sharp, jerky movements and stomping feet making them an extension of the little wooden puppet Gods.